Six Things To Know About the Values and Philosophy of ICC

 Education is an important part of our program.
 We operate elementary schools on our own grounds, accommodating the school program to the needs of the children.
-Because of disadvantaged background, most of these children are behind in school.
-Our teachers gear their programs especially for orphaned children.
+Because of disadvantaged backgrounds, most of these children are behind in school.
+Our teachers gear their programs, especially for orphaned children.
 Whenever possible, we locate near a secondary school.
 We provide education through high school, and on to college or university, when the young person shows interest and ability.

 Our basic plans for each Children’s Country Village include ten homes for children, an administration building, an elementary school, and a shop or industrial building.

-Other countries are calling for ICC to start a child care program.
+Other countries are calling for ICC to start a childcare program.
 As our base of support increases, we will expand to help more and more children.